petyasoft/Blum/README.md

 Thank you for using Blum Telegram Bot!
 Don't forget to follow our [Telegram channel](https://t.me/petyasofts) for updates.

-Ton wallet for donations : UQCcEj6OWmdJ8FIvY8tVmSsGddn57PEyn438qfzbcgEZzb-O
+Ton wallet for donations : UQCLxqnBscAH1i8WNU2qfqXrAKCd5AoNgbuNrvZHTZOLI3Yg

-EVM wallet for donations : 0xf3eaaf294f5883DD062900E6d9c578F695b7D2D2